igprya/Autolocker/README.md

 # Autolocker
 Camera and your face-based authorization.

-## Foreword
-This is my frist C++ project in probably 10 years, so there's a high chance that it's anywhere from somewhat to catastrophically poorly written.
-Please don't use it as an example of excellent C++ code. ;)

 ## Dependencies
 1. OpenCV 3.4.1 built with *contrib* libraries
 2. Visual Studio 15 2017 with C++ development environment